TonyM1958/FoxESS-Cloud/README2.md

 set_work_mode(mode) takes a work mode as a parameter and sets the inverter to this work mode.
 Valid work modes are held in work_modes.
 The new mode is stored in work_mode.

+set_flag() returns the current settings for strategy periods: 'supported' and 'enable'

-set_period() returns a period structure that can be used to build a list of strategy periods for set_schedule()
+set_group() returns a time segment structure that can be used to build a list of time segments for set_schedule()
 + start, end, mode: required parameters
 + min_soc: optional, default is 10
 + fdsoc: optional, default is 10.
 Used when setting a period with ForceDischarge mode
 + fdpwr: optional, default is 0.
-Used when setting a period with ForceDischarge mode.
+Used when setting a period with ForceDischarge mode
++ enable: sets whether this time segment is enable (1) or disabled (0).
+The default is enabled.

 set_schedule() configures a list of scheduled work mode / soc changes with enable=1.
 If called with enable=0, any existing schedules are disabled.
-To enable a schedule, you must provide either a list of periods or a template ID
+To enable a schedule, you must provide a list of time segments
-+ enable: 1 to enable a schedule 0 to disable.
++ enable: 1 to enable schedules, 0 to disable schedules.
 The default is 1.
-+ periods: a period or list of periods created using f.set_period().
++ groups: a time segment or list of time segments created using f.set_group().
-+ template: a template ID from get_templates() or find_template()

 ## Real Time Data
 Real time data reports the latest values for inverter variables, collected every 5 minutes:

 ```
+f.get_vars()
 f.get_real(v)
 ```

+f.get_vars() returns the list of variables that can be queried.
+This also stores the information:
++ f.var_table: a table, indexed by variable that contains information such as the name and unit.
+++ f.var_list: a list of all the variables that are available

+There are also pre-defined lists:
++ power_vars lists the main power variables provided by the inverter
++ battery_vars lists the main variables relevant to the battery / BMS

+f.get_real returns the latest values for a list of variables.
-+ v is a variable, or list of variables (see below)
++ v is a variable, or list of variables.
+The default is to return the latest value for all available variables

 ## History Data